The Fairfax County Fire Marshal complies with the Virginia Freedom of Information Act.

 Fire Investigation Reports.
 Records routinely withheld by the Fire Marshal include certain fire investigation reports.
 Where the origin and cause of a fire event is classified as incendiary, under investigation, or undetermined, only the fire investigation report cover sheet will be released.
 Active criminal fire investigation reports will not be released.

 Making a FOIA Request.
 Complete a Freedom of Information Act (FOIA) Records Request Application and submit the completed form to the Revenue & Records Branch of the Fire Marshal's Office.
-You may submit your request in person, by fax, or by mail to the following address:
+You may submit your request in person, by fax, by email or by mail to the following address:

 Fairfax County Fire Marshal's Office